-A muzzle ensures that while the handler is working with the dog (perhaps at a training class), there can be safe interaction.
-This reduces stress for the owner (and the dog), but it also means that other dogs are not put at risk.
+A muzzle ensures safety while the handler is working with the dog – perhaps at a training class – and means there can be safe interaction.
+This reduces stress for the owner (and the dog), but it also means that other dogs, (or people), are not put at risk.

 Muzzles can be very useful for fearful and reactive dogs.

-If a dog is fearful of other dogs rushing up, a muzzle provides a clear signal to other owners to keep their pet under control.
-Most people will give a dog wearing a muzzle a wide berth.
+If a dog is fearful of other dogs, a muzzle can provide a clear signal to other owners to keep their pet under control.
+Most people will see a dog wearing a muzzle and give it a wide berth.
 This means the owner of the reactive dog can positively manage the situation and work effectively on the dog’s fears.

-However, using a muzzle as a ‘quick fix’ for an aggression, or reactivity problem, will not work.
+Using a muzzle as a ‘quick fix’ for an aggression, or reactivity problem, will not work.
 It could even make the problem worse.
-They should always be used in conjunction with training, while you work with your dog to teach him to react appropriately.
+If your dog is behaving in an aggressive way towards people, or other dogs, you must seek immediate advice from your vet.

 Types of muzzle.

 Make sure the muzzle is the right size and fits snugly, but not too tight.
-Equally, if it is to loose the dog may easily wriggle out of it, or use his paw to push it off.
+Equally, if it is too loose, the dog may easily wriggle out, or use his paw to push it off.